lanl/LaGriT/docs/pages/docs/commands/PSET.md

 # PSET (Point Set) #

 Associate a name with a point set based on various geometric and logical operators.
 Manipulate point sets.
 Output point sets.

+By convention, *`ifirst,ilast,istride`* syntax represents a set selection defined either by a set of points from ifirst to ilast, with increments of istride (1 by default).
+A set selection can also be defined with **pset,get,** *pset_name* where *pset_name* has been defined by the following **pset** commands.
+Most commands with the syntax *ifirst,ilast,istride* can also use **pset,get,** *pset_name*.

 ## SYNTAX ##